levitsky/pyteomics/doc/source/parser.rst

     >>> parser.amino_acid_composition('PEPTIDE')
     {'I': 1.0, 'P': 2.0, 'E': 2.0, 'T': 1.0, 'D': 1.0}

-Lastly, :py:func:`pyteomics.parser.cleave` is a method to perform *in silico* cleavage.
+:py:func:`pyteomics.parser.cleave` is a method to perform *in silico* cleavage.
 The requiered arguments are the sequence, the rule for enzyme specificity and the number of missed cleavages allowed.
 Note that each product peptide is reported only once: